 My first job after graduation was at the Four Seasons Hotel New York where I was food and beverage manager.
 I was exposed to in-room dining, lobby bar, and restaurant operations.
 After several promotions, I ultimately became general manager of the 57/57 Restaurant there.
 Two years later, I went on to Las Vegas where I joined the Wolfgang Puck organization.
-My career with Wolfgang Puck spanned more than 14 years, during which I held general manager positions at outlets in Las Vegas, NV; Maui, HI; Washington, DC; Singapore; and Los Angeles, CA. My career with Wolfgang opened the door to my work as the director of food & beverage and executive director of food & beverage for the Marina Bay Sands and vice president of operations at Capella Hotel Group, both located in Singapore.
+My career with Wolfgang Puck spanned more than 14 years, during which I held general manager positions at outlets in Las Vegas, NV; Maui, HI; Washington, DC; Singapore; and Los Angeles, CA. My career with Wolfgang opened the door to my work as the executive director of food & beverage for the Marina Bay Sands and vice president of operations at Capella Hotel Group, both located in Singapore.

 Describe the work you are doing now.

-I'm the global head, vice president, and chief strategist of food and beveage initiatives for Waldorf Astoria Hotel & Resorts, LXR Hotels & Resorts, Conrad Hotels & Resorts, and Canopy by Hilton.
+I'm the global head, vice president, and chief strategist of food and beverage initiatives for Waldorf Astoria Hotel & Resorts, LXR Hotels & Resorts, Conrad Hotels & Resorts, and Canopy by Hilton.
 I'm thrilled to join Hilton's Luxury & Lifestyle Group and build on the exciting momentum behind the four brands.

 How did the CIA prepare you for your career?